I wrote this essay in 1998 and only just found it hidden away in a deeply nested folder of backed up material from my early career.

 Romance aside, I was enough of a pragmatist to appreciate the relevance of what I was seeing to Eli’s idea.
 We never charged enough to cover the true cost of making one of these special parts because people, raised like me in an interchangeable parts world, wouldn’t understand how a suspension bolt, even a hand made one, could cost 80 bucks.
 The bolts in the hardware store only cost a quarter.
 Auto repair had become part of a system of interchangeable parts and so Charlie’s custom work didn’t make economic sense anymore.
 In fact, to people who had no previous experience with custom work, it didn’t make any kind of sense at all.
 I write this without judgement implied either way; I am just describing a cultural change.

 In case you have been wondering, here is where I bring this back to software.
-Apple recently released a 20th anniversary version of the Macintosh.
+Apple recently released a 20th anniversary version of the Macintosh (remember, this essay written in 1998 — TS).
 Although in the end Apple may not have as much affect on the computer industry as Henry Ford did on the auto industry, I don’t think it is a stretch to argue that the first Mac was to computers what the Model T was to automobiles.
 And just like Charlie Graham and the Model T, 20 years after the appearance of the first computer for the masses (any color you wanted as long as it was “platinum”) I started a company called LINC to service the needs of people who use this still relatively novel technology.
 At LINC we design and develop software and most of the time, just like Charlie did, we build everything by hand.
 We do this handwork because purchasable solutions either don’t exist or don’t meet the particular needs of our clients.

 These clients love our work but are often shocked by the cost: they can get a Lexus for the same price as a pretty simple website.
 And quite frankly, even the best websites can’t compare to the car in terms of style, utility, performance or reliability.
 As a designer and a business owner this situation bothers me a great deal.
 LINC’s work is of the highest quality and I give my clients the best deal I can, but I am frustrated that I can’t deliver more for less.
 The crux of this problem is access to interchangeable parts, or in other words, the absence of a world-wide software system like the one which drives the auto industry.